-AUTHOR & Founder
+AUTHOR & FOUNDER

 Hi, I’m Vanessa, and I am a recovering awkward person.
 I’m also the Lead Investigator at Science of People and the bestselling author of Captivate and Cues.
-My courses and Youtube training have helped over 50 million people level up their people skills.
+My courses and YouTube training have helped over 50 million people level up their people skills.
 I give workshops for incredible companies like Google, Microsoft, and Nike.

 I created People School for students who want to be master communicators.
 My mission is to help introverts leverage their strengths, show high achievers how to activate their secret skills, and teach awkward people to feel more confident.
-I currently live in Austin, Texas, with my daughter and husband of 10+ years.
+I live in Austin, Texas, with my daughters and husband of 10+ years.